Empathetech-LLC/sos/README.md

 "SOS on open" is available on both platforms.<br>While enabled, a broadcast will start as soon as the app opens.

-On both platforms, press the button again to stop the broadcast.<br>While broadcasting, the button's icon will be a ringing bell, like the app icon.<br>Fully closing the app will also stop the broadcast.
+On both platforms, press the SOS button again to stop the broadcast.<br>While broadcasting, the button's icon will be a ringing bell, like the app icon.<br>Fully closing the app will also stop the broadcast.

 ## <br>Notes